vippsas/vipps-recurring-api/vipps-recurring-api-checklist.md

       - [ ] `Vipps-System-Plugin-Version`
 - [ ] Avoid Integration pitfalls
     - [ ] The Merchant _must not_ rely on `Redirect` alone, but must always poll [`GET:/recurring/v2/agreements/{agreementId}`](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Endpoints/getAgreement) to check the status of the agreement.
+    - [ ] Monitor the error messages Vipps returns from the APIs, and correct problems as quickly as possible.
+It's recommended to log errors emmitted by our APIs, this makes it easier to pinpoint out what has gone wrong.
     - [ ] The Vipps branding must be according to the [Vipps design guidelines](https://github.com/vippsas/vipps-design-guidelines)
     - [ ] The merchant must have a way for the user to manage and stop subscription in merchantAgreementUrl in their Agreement.
 This should result in a timely update of the Vipps Agreement.
     - [ ] Vipps never generates charges automatically on behalf of the Merchant.
 Every charge is the responsibility of the Merchant.